sriail/EmeraldModern/README.md

 - [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh

 ## Expanding the ESLint configuration
+> [!IMPORTANT]
+> `parserOptions` Has already be preconfiged for this production version.
+For Product, please keep it in the current state, for future development and forking, hear is the defult.

-If you are developing a production application, we recommend updating the configuration to enable type aware lint rules:
+If you are developing a production application, you can change the configuration to enable type aware lint rules:

 - Configure the top-level `parserOptions` property like this: